dominikjaro/dominikjaro-website-HUGO/content/post/GCP_cloud_resume_api_challenge/index.md

 ---
-title: 🌥️ GCP Cloud Resume API Challenge 🌐
+title: 🌥️ **GCP Cloud Resume API Challenge** 🌐
 date: 2024-03-23
-description: A project where I built and deployed a serverless API using Google Cloud Functions and Firestore, integrated with Cloud Build as CI/CD to deploy functions on every push to GitHub automatically.
+description: A project where I built and deployed a serverless API using **Google Cloud Functions** and **Firestore**, integrated with **Cloud Build** as CI/CD to deploy functions on every push to GitHub automatically.
 An API that can serve resume data in JSON format.
-I used Terraform to manage and provision cloud infrastructure.
+I used **Terraform** to manage and provision cloud infrastructure.
 categories: ["Cloud","DevOps","IaC"]
 tags: ["terraform","GCP","Automation"]
 image: "architecture-image.png"